mschneider82/config/README.md

 - Automatic environment variable binding (can be disabled).
 - Loading specific subsections of the configuration.
 - Dynamic reloading of configuration files.
+- Defaults to config.yml if nothing is specified.

 ## Installation